Archdiocese of Mechelen–Brussels: Overview

-The Church did not form new dioceses to fit with this, instead three vicariates general were created, with their own auxiliary bishop, to accommodate the three regional entities.
+The Church did not form new dioceses to fit with this; instead, three vicariates general were created, with their own auxiliary bishop, to accommodate the three regional entities.

 Language issues

 The name differs in the diocese's two languages; the Dutch name of the see is Mechelen–Brussel and in French, it is called Malines–Bruxelles.

-In English, Mechelen was traditionally called Mechlin or Malines but now it more commonly remains being called Mechelen.
-Both Brussel and Bruxelles are called Brussels.
+Mechelen was traditionally called Mechlin or Malines in English, but in recent decades the modern Dutch variant has become the norm.

 Cathedrals

-The duality of the Belgian archbishopric is also reflected in its two active co-cathedrals: St. Rumbold's Cathedral in Mechelen and St. Michael and St. Gudula Cathedral in Brussels.
+The duality of the Belgian archbishopric is also reflected in its status with two active co-cathedrals: with St. Rumbold's in Mechelen and St. Michael and St. Gudula in Brussels.